 Rainbow Springs State Park | Dunnellon

-Situated about 2 ½ hours northwest of Orlando, visitors are often amazed by this spring’s unusual sand boils, where water bubbles to the surface from beneath the sand, creating bubbly moving soil similar to quicksand ─ beware so your date doesn’t sink!
-You’ll also see lush aquatic plants and brilliant white limestone, paired with remaining man-made park elements including waterfalls and azalea gardens.
+Situated about 2 ½ hours northwest of Orlando, visitors are often amazed by this spring’s unusual sand boils, lush aquatic plants and brilliant white limestone, paired with remaining man-made park elements including waterfalls and azalea gardens.

 Those looking to tube should access the tube-specific entrance.
 It’s about nine miles from the main headsprings entrance.
 (Tubing is not allowed within the headsprings area of the park.)
 Once inside, rent a tube ($20) and catch the shuttle service.
 You’ll then embark on a two-hour leisurely drift.
-You may not find a pot of gold at the end of this rainbow, but Rainbow Springs is definitely a tubing gem with a loot of natural hidden treasures.
+For a longer float, start outside the park at KP Hole.

 Park entry: $5 per vehicle